ThomaxMerlin/iris-KNN-classifier/README.md

 ---

-Enjoy exploring the Iris species classification model! 🌸
+Enjoy exploring the Iris species classification model in Jupyter Notebook! 🌸